cartridge-gg/controller/docs/docs/vrf/overview.md

 5. You can use either `Source::Nonce(ContractAddress)` or `Source::Salt(felt252)` as the source for randomness:

-    -   `Source::Nonce(ContractAddress)`: Uses the contract's address and an internal nonce for randomness.
+    -   `Source::Nonce(ContractAddress)`: Uses the provided contract address internal nonce for randomness. \
+    Each request will generate a different seed ensuring unique random values.

-    -   `Source::Salt(felt252)`: Uses a provided salt value for randomness.
+    -   `Source::Salt(felt252)`: Uses a provided salt value for randomness. \
+    Two requests with same salts will result in same random value.

 ## Executing VRF transactions